getgauge/docs.gauge.org/execution.rst

 These scenarios can also belong to different specifications.

-You can also specify a specific :ref:`scenario <scenario_syntax>` or a list of scenarios to execute.
 To execute scenarios, ``gauge`` takes path to a specification file, followed by a colon and the line number of the scenario.
-You may specify any line number which the scenario spans across.
+Any line number which the scenario spans across can be used.

 For example, in the above spec file, both the below commands will run the same scenario.

 .. code-block:: console